MarvelousWololo/ssr-react/README.md

 ### [Here is the final code](https://github.com/MarvelousWololo/ssr-react)

-In my previous attempts to properly render my app on the server and hydrate it on the client, I've got lost in the Wepack configuration: it has been changing quite a bit in any major release, so often documentation and tutorials are obsolete.
+In my previous attempts to properly render my app on the server and hydrate it on the client, I've got lost in the Webpack configuration: it has been changing quite a bit in any major release, so often documentation and tutorials are obsolete.
 This is also my attempt to try to save you some time.

 I tried to keep it as verbose as possible to ease the learning process, so I've divided it into seven parts: